jonathanmann/jonathanmann.github.io/_posts/2015-02-03-recursion-in-haskell.md

 layout: post
 title: Understanding Recursion in Haskell
 image: http://jonathanmann.github.io/public/img/m_recursion_tree.png
+exceprt: To understand how recursion works, let's walk through a simple example step by step.
+As a learning tool, we'll create a simple function that raises the number two to a the power of whatever number is given as input.
+Let's take a look at the implemenation to get a better idea of how the process works.
 ---

 To understand how recursion works, let's walk through a simple example step by step.
 As a learning tool, we'll create a simple function that raises the number two to a the power of whatever number is given as input.
 Let's take a look at the implemenation to get a better idea of how the process works.